Description

 How much area can one operator stamp in a working day?

 A single operator working at the render's open window covers 8–12 m² per day at consistent grain quality.
-With a two-person crew — one trowel-hand, one stamper — that figure rises to roughly 15–25 m² depending on detail density and ambient conditions.
+With a two-person crew — one trowel-hand, one stamper — that rises to roughly 15–25 m² depending on detail density and ambient conditions.
 Detail-heavy elevations with many reveals reduce the daily rate; flat panels increase it.

 Can the stamp be used on exterior facades exposed to UK weather?

 The stamp creates the texture and the render carries the weather protection.
-Paired with a silicone-based concrete-effect render such as Atlas Silkon BA, the finished surface is hydrophobic and vapour-permeable, so the stamped grain stays crisp through rain, frost, and UV exposure for years.
+Paired with a silicone-based concrete-effect render such as Atlas Silkon BA, the finished surface is hydrophobic and vapour-permeable, so the stamped grain stays crisp through rain, frost, and UV for years.
 For mineral systems, pair with Cermit WN and a Bejca sealer for the same outcome at a different cost-and-breathability balance.

 Which sealer should I apply over a Fox-stamped finish?

 The Atlas Bejca range is designed for this — semi-transparent silicone-resin pigments that settle into the stamped recesses and lift the grain depth visually.
 Choose teak for a warm mid-tone, walnut for a deep dark grain, or birch for a pale Scandinavian wash.
-Without the sealer step, the cured render is monotone and the stamped texture loses half its depth.
+Without the sealer step, the cured render is monotone and the texture loses half its depth.

 How do I clean and store the stamp between projects?

 Rinse the silicone face with clean water immediately after each session to remove residual render — no solvents required.
-Allow to air-dry, then store flat in a dry location away from direct heat that could distort the silicone over long periods.
+Allow it to air-dry, then store flat in a dry location away from direct heat that could distort the silicone over long periods.
 With this routine, the stamp lasts across multiple projects without wear to the cast tree-ring relief.

 Should I choose this stamp or the large 200 × 20 cm Atlas plank stamp?